 How the baby unit works

-As the parent of a premature baby, over the coming days, weeks and possibly months you are likely to spend a lot of time in the baby unit (also called the neonatal unit).
-This will probably feel very strange at first, but as you become more familiar with the way the unit works and what all the equipment does (see below), you will find it less daunting.
+You’ll probably spend a lot of time in the baby unit (also called the neonatal or special care baby unit).
+This may feel strange at first, but you will soon get used to how the unit works and what all the equipment does.

 Levels of care